hlud6646/game-logic/README.md

 The board starts as an (uncoloured) 8x8 grid.
 It is then messed with according to some combination of the following transformations:
 B1: Regions are coloured using up to 4 colours;
-B2: Rejions are joined (effectively reducing the size of the board);
+B2: Regions are joined (effectively reducing the size of the board);
-B3: Edges are joined;
+B3: Edges are associated;
 B4: Regions are blacked out (effectively removed);
 B5: PLacing movable counters on the board;
 (Question: Are these operations commutative?)
-In a nod to chess, we require that the board be vertically symmetrical at the start of the game.
+Since this is not chess, squares indicies are zero indexed.

 ### Action
 Then the 'action' is decided.
 That is, what is the atomic change of state that